intrinio/ruby-sdk/docs/ZacksApi.md

 zacks_api = Intrinio::ZacksApi.new

 opts = {
-  start_date: nil, # String | Limit EPS surprises to those on or after this date
+  start_date: nil, # Date | Limit EPS surprises to those on or after this date
-  end_date: nil, # String | Limit EPS surprises to those on or before this date
+  end_date: nil, # Date | Limit EPS surprises to those on or before this date
   eps_actual_greater: nil, # Float | Return only records with an actual EPS higher than this value
   eps_actual_less: nil, # Float | Return only records with an actual EPS lower than this value
   eps_mean_estimate_greater: nil, # Float | Return only records with an EPS mean estimate greater than this value